snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ```

 ## Package and upload the Python script
 Package a zip file for lambda with the following script.
 Copy it to a new file and place it in the directory above the python script.
 Note that this is being run on a subdirectry with the Python app called lambda_function_payload.py.
-The Python fuction above is written in Python 3 the script will install the [Snowplow Python SDK](https://github.com/snowplow/snowplow/wiki/Python-Analytics-SDK-Setup) in the directory so that it is included in the zip file.
+The Python fuction above is written in Python 3 the script below will install the [Snowplow Python SDK](https://github.com/snowplow/snowplow/wiki/Python-Analytics-SDK-Setup) in the directory so that it is included in the zip file.

 ```bash
 #!/bin/bash